japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-StateStore.md

 Used when:

-* <<spark-sql-streaming-StreamingDeduplicateExec.adoc#, StreamingDeduplicateExec>> and <<spark-sql-streaming-StreamingGlobalLimitExec.adoc#, StreamingGlobalLimitExec>> physical operators are executed
+* <<spark-sql-streaming-StreamingDeduplicateExec.md#, StreamingDeduplicateExec>> and <<spark-sql-streaming-StreamingGlobalLimitExec.md#, StreamingGlobalLimitExec>> physical operators are executed

 * `StateManagerImplBase` (of `FlatMapGroupsWithStateExecHelper`) is requested to `getState`

-* <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.adoc#get, StreamingAggregationStateManagerImplV1>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.adoc#get, StreamingAggregationStateManagerImplV2>> are requested to get the value of a non-null key
+* <<spark-sql-streaming-StreamingAggregationStateManagerImplV1.md#get, StreamingAggregationStateManagerImplV1>> and <<spark-sql-streaming-StreamingAggregationStateManagerImplV2.md#get, StreamingAggregationStateManagerImplV2>> are requested to get the value of a non-null key

-* `KeyToNumValuesStore` is requested to <<spark-sql-streaming-KeyToNumValuesStore.adoc#get, get>>
+* `KeyToNumValuesStore` is requested to <<spark-sql-streaming-KeyToNumValuesStore.md#get, get>>

-* KeyWithIndexToValueStore` is requested to <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#get, get>> and <<spark-sql-streaming-KeyWithIndexToValueStore.adoc#getAll, getAll>>
+* KeyWithIndexToValueStore` is requested to <<spark-sql-streaming-KeyWithIndexToValueStore.md#get, get>> and <<spark-sql-streaming-KeyWithIndexToValueStore.md#getAll, getAll>>

 | getRange
 a| [[getRange]]